nadeensawaqed/Senior-Design/readme.md

-# THE AFRL Team 1's Navigational Solution
+# THE AFRL Team 1's GITHUB!

 ## What is this repository?
 This is where we're going to develop a navigational network to work with april tags in the future!